mlang/xsdcxx-musicxml/README.rst

     musicxml::serialize(std::cout, musicxml::convert(timewise));

 Both, `musicxml::score_partwise::part_type::measure_type` and
-`musicxml::score_timewise::measure_type::part_type` use `boost::variant` to store the
+`musicxml::score_timewise::measure_type::part_type` use `boost::variant` to
-different allowed element types in a heterogeneous container.
+store the different allowed element types in a heterogeneous container.
 This container can be accessed and set with the `music_data()` accessors, and its type is available as member type `music_data_sequence`.

+`IDREF` attributes are configured to point directly to the referenced element type(s).
+Some IDREF's are optional though, so be sure to not dereference those unconditionally.

 Building
 --------